California Boat Fire Claims Dozens Of Lives, Officials Fear

 However, at least 34 people were sleeping in the lower reaches of the boat, and they are all feared dead.
 In fact, Captain Brian McGrath of the Ventura County Fire Department said there have been “some deaths,” but wouldn’t provide further information.

-Erik Raney, public information officer with the Santa Barbara County Coroner’s Office, said that county Sheriff’s office is preparing for a “mass casualty event.”
+Erik Raney, public information officer with the Santa Barbara County Coroner’s Office, said that the county Sheriff’s office is preparing for a “mass casualty event.”

 “We’re gearing up resources to be able to handle the potential for a lot of fatalities off of this boat,” Raney said.